This post may contain affiliate links. Learn more.

 4. Leave it on

 Let your face air dry after you apply toner but don’t use a towel to wipe it off.
-Your skin will absorb the toner’s ingredients (and benefits); especially if you’ve applied an even – not excessive – amount of it.
+Your skin will absorb the toner’s ingredients (and benefits), especially if you’ve applied an even – not excessive – amount of it.
+Using a cotton swab to apply toner is usually the recommended way of doing it, as it evenly spreads out a layer on your skin.

 5. Add other products